-- A humidity control filter must be fitted when this sensor is used.
-The effects of humidity will increase the possibility of false alarms. - Condensation or the presence of significant moisture in the humidity control filter will significantly impair gas sensitivity.
-If there is reason to believe condensation may have occurred inside the pipes- for example, in cases in which the air drawn in is warmer or more humid than the operating temperature and humidity range-draw in fresh air and check to confirm that gas sensitivity is normal before resuming use.
+- The humidity control filter, CF-A13i, is recommended to be installed in conjunction with this sensor.
+This filter relaxes sudden change of humidity which may cause fluctuation of indication to increase possibility of false alarm. - Condensation or presence of significant moisture in the humidity control filter CF-A13i will significantly impair the gas sensitivity.
+If there is a reason to believe condensation may have occurred inside the pipes for example, in cases in which the air drawn in is warmer or more humid than the operating temperature and humidity range draw in fresh air and check to confirm that the gas sensitivity is normal before resuming use.